milonmaze/privacy-terms-observatory/policies.google.com/technologies/location-data.md

 The Google Privacy Policy describes our retention practices for user data, including location information that Google collects.
 Location information is collected for different periods of time, depending on what it is, how it’s used, and how people configure their settings.

-Some location information is saved with your Google Account until you delete it Controlling retention and deletion: Both Timeline and Web & App Activity have auto-delete options, which let you automatically delete data after a set period of time, such as 3, 18, or 36 months.
-You can also see this data by visiting Timeline and My Activity, and can delete specific activity or bulk-data according to your preference.
+Some location information is saved with your Google Account until you delete it Controlling retention and deletion: Google’s activity controls — including Search Services History, Timeline, and Web & App Activity — have auto-delete options, which let you automatically delete data after a set period of time, such as 3, 18, or 36 months.
+You can also see this data by visiting My Activity, and can delete specific activity or bulk-data according to your preference.
 You can always modify these settings or change your auto-delete option.
 Saving location information: Depending on the Google product or service, location information may be saved to your Google Account.
 For example, you may tag locations in Photos, or add a Home or Work address in Maps.
 You can delete this location information.

 When you delete data, Google follows a policy to safely and completely remove it from your account so that the recovery of the data is no longer possible.
 First, the activity you delete is removed from view and no longer used to personalize your Google experience.
 Then, Google begins a process designed to safely and completely delete the data from Google storage systems.
 Learn more about how Google retains collected data.